-HR&A structures partnerships between the public and private sectors to achieve development goals that strengthen community assets and facilitate economic growth.
+HR&A structures public-private development partnerships that strengthen community assets and facilitate economic growth.

 HR&A’s consultants include former government officials, developers, private sector real estate developers and managers, economists, planners and lawyers.
-We work with property owners and developers to create value from government assets, and we help public officials maximize benefits from the expertise and capacity of the private sector.
+We work with property owners and developers to create value from government assets, and we help public officials maximize benefits from the expertise and capacity of the private sector through public private development.
 We approach assignments from diverse perspectives, enabling critical analyses that result in projects that meet our clients’ economic and policy objectives.

 HR&A’s approach to public-private development begins with two critical analyses: